guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 guild runs
 ```

-Note the latest run --- it will be for the `cloudml-deploy` operation
+Note the latest run---it will be for the `cloudml-deploy` operation
 and have a label that contains the deployed model run ID.
 Deployments
 are like any other operation in Guild.